osisoft/Edge-Data-Store-Docs/content/installation/install-edge-data-store.md

 ### Install on a Linux device

-To install EDS on Linux, follow these steps:
+To install EDS on Linux:

 1. Open a terminal window and change the working directory to the location of the distribution file.